Helena-todd/STrack/README.md

 #### Step 1: Install the Docker Desktop App

-- **On Mac:** You will find the download link and instructions on this website: [Docker Desktop Mac](https://docs.docker.com/desktop/mac/install/)
+- **On Mac:** You will find the download link and instructions on this website: [Docker Desktop Mac install](https://docs.docker.com/desktop/mac/install/)
-- **On Windows:** You will find the download link and instructions on this website: [Docker Desktop Windows](https://docs.docker.com/desktop/windows/install/)
+- **On Windows:** You will find the download link and instructions on this website: [Docker Desktop Windows install](https://docs.docker.com/desktop/windows/install/)

 Once you have completed the installation, you can lauch the Docker Desktop App